Homomorphic Encryption Usability in Data Security

 Q: Can you explain the types of homomorphic encryption schemes?

-A: There are two main types of homomorphic encryption schemes.
+A: There are two main types of analogous encryption schemes.
 These are additively homomorphic and multiplicatively homomorphic.
 Each type enables performing different types of operations on encrypted data.

 Q: How can homomorphic encryption be used in a cloud environment?